cvarier/TinyHFS/Documentation/README.md

 * If on average a file is composed of 300 bytes, the system can store 92 files
 * The first byte of EEPROM is used to store the number of files in the system for utility
 * The above byte is accessed as a state variable, and is referred to as the 'file count byte'
-* The system will be represented in memory as follows:
+* The system will be represented in memory with the following addresses:

  File Count Byte| ---- Folders ---- | --------------- Files --------------- | --------- File Headers ---------
  :-------------:| ----------------- | ------------------------------------- | --------------------------------